U.S. plans to free half of $7 bln frozen Afghan funds for aid, remainder to stay in U.S. | Law-Order

 U.S. plans to free half of $7 bln frozen Afghan funds for aid, remainder to stay in U.S.

+The U.S. government is seeking to free up half of $7 billion in frozen Afghan central bank assets on its soil to help the Afghan people, pending a judicial decision, while holding the rest to satisfy lawsuits against the Taliban from victims of terrorism, the White House said on Friday.

+The U.S. government is seeking to free up half of $7 billion in frozen Afghan central bank assets on its soil to help the Afghan people, pending a judicial decision, while holding the rest to satisfy lawsuits against the Taliban from victims of terrorism, the White House said on Friday.
+President Joe Biden signed an executive order declaring a national emergency to deal with the threat of a deepening economic collapse in Afghanistan, setting the wheels in motion for a complex resolution of competing interests in the Afghan assets.

-A U.S. judge last month gave President Joe Biden's administration until Friday to come up with a plan on what to do with the frozen funds, amid urgent calls from U.S. lawmakers and the United Nations for them to be used to address the dire economic crisis in Afghanistan.
-The U.S. government will work to ensure access to $3.5 billion of those assets for "the benefit of the Afghan people and for Afghanistan’s future," said one of the sources, without providing details about how these funds would be distributed.
+The move comes hours before the U.S. Justice Department is due to present a plan to a federal judge on what to do with the frozen fund amid urgent calls from U.S. lawmakers and the United Nations for them to be used to address the dire economic crisis that has worsened since the Taliban's takeover in August.
+Senior administration officials said they would work to ensure access to $3.5 billion of the assets - which stem mainly from aid provided to Afghanistan over the past two decades - to benefit the Afghan people.

-The U.S. government plans to free up half of $7 billion in frozen Afghan central bank assets on its soil for aiding the Afghan people, while the rest will remain in the United States pending lawsuits from victims of terrorism, sources said.
-A U.S. judge last month gave President Joe Biden's administration until Friday to come up with a plan on what to do with the frozen funds, amid urgent calls from U.S. lawmakers and the United Nations for them to be used to address the dire economic crisis in Afghanistan.

 Washington froze the Afghan funds held in the United States after the Taliban's military takeover in August, but has faced mounting pressure to find a way to release the funds without recognizing the Taliban, who say the money is theirs.
 However, some Sept.
 11 victims and their families have filed lawsuits seeking to cover unsatisfied court judgments related to the attacks that killed nearly 3,000 people.

-As part of the plan, Biden will sign an executive order on Friday that will require U.S. financial institutions to transfer all Afghan central bank assets they hold into a new consolidated account held at the Federal Reserve Bank of New York, the sources said.
+Biden's new executive order requires U.S. financial institutions to transfer all Afghan central bank assets they now hold into a consolidated account at the Federal Reserve Bank of New York.
+The New York Fed would conduct standard due diligence about any transfers of funds, officials said.
 Afghanistan has another $2 billion in reserves, held in countries including Britain, Germany, Switzerland and the United Arab Emirates.
 Most of those funds are also frozen.
+U.S. officials said they had been in touch with allies about their plans, but Washington was the first to offer a plan for how to use the frozen assets to help the Afghan people.

-The United States, the largest single donor of humanitarian aid in Afghanistan, will keep working with the United Nations and humanitarian aid groups to ensure continued assistance to the people of Afghanistan, the sources said.
-It is also working closely with the United Nations on mechanisms to ensure U.N. agencies and aid groups have the liquidity needed to support critical humanitarian assistance programs, the sources said.
+The United States, the largest single donor of humanitarian aid in Afghanistan, also plans to keep working with the United Nations and humanitarian aid groups on separate U.S. aid flows, the officials said, adding that they expected significant multilateral engagement in creation of the new trust fund.
+Washington is also working closely with the United Nations on mechanisms to ensure that U.N. agencies and aid groups have the liquidity needed to support critical humanitarian assistance programs, the White House said.

 Reuters reported on Thursday that the UN aims to kickstart this month a system to swap millions of aid dollars for Afghan currency that would help solve that issue.
 U.N.
 Secretary-General Antonio Guterres has called for a mechanism https://www.reuters.com/world/asia-pacific/un-chief-appeals-release-money-save-afghan-lives-2022-01-13 to free up about $9.5 billion in Afghan reserves frozen worldwide, including in the United States.

-U.S. sanctions ban doing financial business with the Taliban.
-Humanitarian support for the Afghan people is allowed.
+U.S. sanctions ban doing financial business with the Taliban, but has granted waivers to allow humanitarian support for the Afghan people.
+A new license will be needed to allow transfers from the envisioned trust, officials said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)